 Yes — oversize grips reduce grip pressure by spreading force across a larger surface area.
 Less pressure means less activation of palm sweat glands.
 Combining oversize with cord texture gives the best sweat management.

-Should I wear a golf glove if I have sweaty hands?
+Should I wear a golf glove if my hands sweat?

 Affiliate disclosure: some links on this page earn us a small commission at no extra